tjs23/nuc_processing/README.txt

-                        to without any file extensions like ".1.b2" etc. A new index will be created with the name if the index is missing and genome FASTA files are specified -g2 GENOME_FILE_2     Location of secondary genome index files for hybrid genomes.
-A new index will be created with the name if the index is missing and genome FASTA files are specified
-  -re1 ENZYME           Primary restriction enzyme (for ligation junctions).
+                        to without any file extensions like ".1.b2" etc. A new index will be created with the name if the index is missing and genome FASTA files are specified -re1 ENZYME           Primary restriction enzyme (for ligation junctions).
                         Default: MboI.
 Available: AluI, BglII, DpnII, HindIII, MboI